What are men's face scrubs? And exfoliators? How do you pick the right one?

-Mix ingredients together and gently smooth onto skin.
+Mix ingredients and gently smooth onto skin.
 Rinse with warm water.

 Olive Oil and Sugar Scrub (smooth skin, removes blackheads)

-If you're looking for a natural men's face scrub which won't irritate your skin, check out our Natural Men's Face Scrub with bamboo powder.
+If you're looking for natural men's face scrubs that won't irritate your skin, check out our Natural Men's Face Scrub with bamboo powder.

 We think it's the best face scrub on the planet, but we might be a little biased ;)